dancornutt/Porsche944/07K_Swap.md

 It was recommended by Mike at BBG that you remove the rear lower and upper chain covers.
 This would provide a simple "drop in" for the upper pan vs trying to maintain a good seal while attaching to two perpendicular surfaces (block and rear lower chain cover).

-For the oil pans and chain covers, volkswagen D 176 501 A1 was used.
-D 154 103 A1 will be used for the timing cover.
+For the oil pans, chain covers, and timing cover Victor Reinz 000-043-203-73 was used.
+I initially bought VW sealant but both the back and green stuff didn't properly cure and had to be replaced.

 Steps:
 1) Disassemble everything you need to